tjwkura5/retail-banking-app-deployed-elastic-beanstalk/README.md

 **What are the benefits of using managed services for cloud infrastructure?**

-Reduced operational overhead
-Scalability
-Cost optimization
-Faster time-to-market
+**Reduced operational overhead:** Managed services handle the infrastructure management, provisioning, and maintenance allowing developers to focus on application code.

+**Scalability:** Managed services can easily scale resources up or down to meet fluctuating demands, ensuring optimal performance and cost-efficiency.

+**Cost optimization:** Managed services can provide cost-effective solutions by optimizing resource utilization and eliminating unnecessary expenses.
+Keep in mind that this will depend on your application.
+Ask your solution architect if managed services are right for you.

+**Faster time-to-market:** Managed services accelerate deployment and time-to-market by handling infrastructure setup and configuration.

 **What are some issues that a retail bank would face choosing this method of deployment and how would you address/resolve them?**

-This method of deployment is manual and cumbersome, the next step would be to configure another jenkins pipeline to automate deploying are application to Beanstalk.
-We can achieve this by using the AWS Elastic Beanstalk publisher Jenkins plugin.
+This manual deployment process is inefficient.
+To streamline the process, we should implement a Jenkins pipeline to automate deploying our application to Beanstalk.
+The AWS Elastic Beanstalk publisher plugin can facilitate this.
+Automation will save time and reduce human error.
+Additionally, establishing a staging environment for testing before production deployment is crucial.
+This approach allows for smoke and regression testing to identify issues early in the process.

 **What are other disadvantages of using elastic beanstalk or similar managed services for deploying applications?**

+While managed services offer numerous benefits, they also have some potential drawbacks:

+**Less control:** Managed services often abstract away underlying infrastructure details, limiting customization and control over the environment.

+**Cost implications:** While managed services can optimize costs in some cases, they might incur additional fees compared to managing infrastructure entirely on your own.

+**Performance:** In certain scenarios, the managed service layer can introduce slight performance overhead compared to managing infrastructure directly.

 ## Conclusion

-All in all this workload was fun, exciting and frustrating but mostly fun!
-This document details the process of deploying a retail banking application to AWS Elastic Beanstalk.
+This project was a challenging but rewarding experience.
 We successfully leveraged Jenkins for continuous integration and configured Elastic Beanstalk to host our application.

 **Key Takeaways:**